mike99mac/nagios-doc/README.md

 ./configure --with-nagios-user=nagios --with-nagios-group=nagios
 ```

-Compile and install the plugins:
+Compile and install the plugins using the following ``make`` commands:

 ```
 make
 make install
 ```

-The Nagios plugins are now built and installed.
+If all went well, the Nagios plugins are now built and installed.

-### Update Nagios Apache file
+### Update Apache to add Nagios
 Now that Nagios and the plugins are installed, the Apache configuration file can be updated to point to the Nagios home page and the ``cgi-bin/`` directory.

 - Edit the file: